alpertunga-bile/prompt-markdown-parser/README.md

 ![00069-3749032177_out](https://user-images.githubusercontent.com/76731692/233834377-0b2b717b-5301-4672-93d4-0d8a56d68a88.png)

 ## Generator Examples
-- Some typo fixes are done in generated prompts.
+- Some typo fixes are done for the generated prompts.
 - female_positive_gpt2-75_model is used for generator examples.
 Used model can be found [here](https://drive.google.com/drive/folders/1c21kMH6FTaia5C8239okL3Q0wJnnWc1N?usp=share_link).
 - Model is trained with 75 epochs and 1 batch size.